-Luckily that last one is a dying out.
+Luckily that last one is dying out.
 Very few people, especially anyone on Adcoms (med school admissions councils), still believe that.
-Especially after a global pandemic and lots of student successfully studying online!
+Especially after a global pandemic and lots of students successfully studying online!

 It hasn’t stopped them.
 Why should it stop you?

 Note: med schools also want diverse applicants.
-Sometimes your untraditional route can work in your favor.
+Sometimes an untraditional route can work in your favor.
 Especially when it comes to your application essays and interview stories.

-How to be competive with community college credits
+How to be competitive with community college credits